-- If you were unemployed for less than four weeks before your disability began, submit your claim to your former employer or their insurance carrier (the same process as if you were still employed). - If you were unemployed for more than four weeks, but less than 26 weeks, before your disability began:
+- If you were unemployed for less than 4 weeks before your disability began, submit your DB-450 form to your former employer or their insurance carrier (the same process as if you were still employed). - If you were unemployed for more than 4 weeks, but less than 26 weeks, before your disability began, mail your DB-450 form to: Workers' Compensation Board, Disability Benefits Bureau, P.O.
+Box 9029, Endicott, NY 13761. - If you were unemployed for more than 26 weeks before you became disabled, you are generally not eligible for TDI. - You must file your claim within 30 days of becoming disabled.